NEVER ANY "EXTRA" CHARGES FOR NIGHTS, WEEKENDS OR HOLIDAYS

 I sincerely hope this information helps when the time comes when you need to call a Locksmith for any reason.
 If you have any questions or concerns, please feel free to call Citrus Lock & Security 352-445-3131 and ask for Bob.Thank you.
 I look forward to hearing from you and welcome your comments.

 Citrus Lock & Security 6715 W. Mable Lane Dunnellon, FL.
-34433 Please Keep In Mind, We Now Only Accept Credit Or Debit Cards For Out Of Area Or Out Of State Customers.
-For Our Local Customers, We Will Gladly Accept Either Cash Or Check.
+34433 Please Keep In Mind, We Do Accept Credit Or Debit Cards For OUR Out Of Area Or Out Of State Customers.
+For Our Local Customers, We Will Gladly Accept Either Cash, Check or Credit / Debit Cards.
 Thank You.